Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors

-\paragraph{Discussion.} From the empirical results in this study, we observe that introducing pixel space diversity via negative data augmentation is critical for accurately detecting modality shifts.
-For instance, NDA \& Aug. + NDA produce improved detection scores over VOS and Aug. + VOS baselines, which synthesize latent space outliers with limited diversity.
-On the other hand, when detecting semantic shifts, we find that VOS and Aug.+VOS typically provide significant boosts over NDA and G-ODIN.
-We find that such a strategy which samples hard outliers in the latent space can be useful for improving the detector's sensitivity to near-OOD samples.
-Overall, by explicitly controlling ID generalization using latent inlier synthesis and exposure to diverse synthetic outliers via NDA, our approach produces much higher quality OOD detectors. \Cref{fig:my_label} depicts the histograms of the negative energy scores for the case of BloodMNIST (ID), wherein the modality shift results were obtained using DermaMNIST and the semantic shift corresponds to novel classes.
-We observe that our approach effectively distinguishes between ID and OOD distributions (much higher scores for ID data) in both cases, as illustrated by well-separated distributions, while the other approaches contain high overlap in their scores.
+From the empirical results in this study, we conclude that the space in which the inlier/outlier augmentations are specified plays a crucial role in effectively calibrating OOD detectors.
+Importantly, the inherent diversity offered by the pixel-space outlier synthesis is essential for handling modality shifts.
+This behavior is further emphasized by the observation that both NDA-based baselines outperform VOS approaches that synthesize latent-space outliers with limited diversity.
+On the other hand, with novel class detection, we find that our approach which samples hard inliers in the latent space is particularly effective.
+Figure \ref{fig:hist} depicts the histograms of the negative energy scores for the case of Blood MNIST (ID), wherein the modality shift results were obtained using DermaMNIST.
+We observe that our approach effectively distinguishes between ID and OOD distributions (much higher scores for ID data) in both cases, while the other approaches contain a high overlap.
+Overall, this study provides an optimal protocol to construct synthetic inliers/outliers for calibrating OOD detectors, and demonstrates state-of-the-art performance on open-set recognition.

+\midlacknowledgments{This work was performed under the auspices of the U.S. Department of Energy by the Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344, Lawrence Livermore National Security, LLC. and was supported by the LLNL-LDRD Program under Project No. 22-ERD-006.
+LLNL-CONF-835509.}